 On top of this, being forceful or rude is one of the quickest ways you can ensure yourself of no review, which is the exact opposite of what you want.

 Also, you should never offer a product in exchange for a review.
-This is called incentivised reviews, and Amazon banned this practice (with a few exceptions) several months ago.
+This is called incentivised reviews, and Amazon banned this practice (with a few exceptions) in October 2016.
 For sure, it’s more of a challenge to amass those precious reviews, but it just means you’ll have to be more creative in how you get them.

 Okay, so now about writing that actual email.
 If the thought of sitting down and stringing words together elegantly and articulately freaks out, take a deep breath and pause for a second.
 All you’re doing is writing a short, polite email, and not a university exam essay.
 Think of a text you’d shoot a friend when making plans, and you’ve just about got the length and tone right.